stephenkettley/to-do-list-app/README.md

-# to-do-list-app
+# TODO List App
-A basic TODO list app built using NextJS
+A basic TODO list app built using NextJS.
+This is my first basic project using NextJS.